Safeguarding and Child Protection

 The school will, in most circumstances, endeavour to discuss all concerns with parents about their children.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with the London Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
 The school’s Safeguarding Policy (including child protection) is available in the Policies section of this website, along with our e-Safety Policy.

-Should you have any concerns, the Safeguarding Officers are:
+Should you have any concerns, the Safeguarding leaders are:

 Sohana Qureshi - Designated Safeguarding Lead